SimiaCryptus/intellij-aicoder/docs/feature_roadmap.md

 # resources\sources\kt\com\github\simiacryptus\aicoder\ApplicationEvents.kt

-Creating a feature development roadmap for the `ApplicationEvents` class within the `com.github.simiacryptus.aicoder` package involves outlining the future enhancements, improvements, and additions planned for this component.
+Creating a feature development roadmap for the `ApplicationEvents` class within the `com.simiacryptus.aicoder` package involves outlining the future enhancements, improvements, and additions planned for this component.
 The roadmap will guide the development process, ensuring that the class evolves to meet the needs of its users effectively.
 Here's a proposed roadmap:

 #### Phase 1: Initial Setup and Integration